 - The music which introduces the BBC News.
 This will be sent via email for all participating schools to download and use.

-- Photographs which appear on BBC News web pages (but not other BBC sites) which have one of the following credits in the bottom right-hand corner: AP, PA, AFP, Getty or Reuters.
+- Photographs which appear on BBC News web pages (but not other BBC web pages or sites) which have one of the following credits in the bottom right-hand corner: PA, AFP, Getty or Reuters.
 If students crop these images, they must reinstate the credit

 In both cases (ie using the music and/or photos from the BBC News website), the material must be on pages that are clearly labelled as being part of the School Report project and the photos must be used directly for your School Report work.
 Any issues that do arise should be reported to the School Report team.